sbrentan/sdn-on-demand-slices/README.md

 The packet is sent from the switch `s1` to both `s2` and `s3` because it does not yet know the path to reach `h3`.
 These packets are in fact sent in `FLOODING` mode, which is of a lower priority then the `DEFAULT` rule assigned when the destination host is known.
 Of course then the switch `s2` discards the packet and only the switch `s3` correctly forwards the packet to `h3`.

 If you send the same packet again, you will see the same result, as the `UDP` packet is sent one-way, meaning that there is no response from `h3` to `h1`.
 However, if you send a `UDP` in an opposite direction, from `h3` to `h1`, you will see that the switch `s7` already knows the path to reach `h1` (due to the previous message that added a `DEFAULT` priority rule) and therefore it will forward the packet directly to `h3` without flooding it to `s8`.
-After this packet, also the original `h1` to `h3` UDB packet will be forwarded directly to `h3`, as the switch `s1` now knows the path to reach `h3`.
+After this packet, also the original `h1` to `h3` UDP packet will be forwarded directly to `h3`, as the switch `s1` now knows the path to reach `h3`.

 # Custom terminal commands